 - Coffee in Peru accounts for 2% of the global coffee supply

 - 15 to 20% of farmers are part of a co-op

-Learn more abut the 11 most popular types of coffee from around the world.
+Learn more about the 11 most popular types of coffee worldwide.

 Peru Has Some Great Coffee!

 You should try Peruvian coffee if you haven’t already!
-It has a history of producing a great coffee crop and has many varieties to suit all types of taste or flavor preferences.
-Whether it’s at your local coffee shop or ordering online, it is time to give Peruvian coffee a chance.
+It has a history of producing a great coffee crop and has many varieties to suit all types of tastes or flavor preferences.
+Whether at your local coffee shop or ordering online, it is time to give Peruvian coffee a try.

 Dena Haines is a co-founder and blogger on EnjoyJava – and is working to make it the best coffee blog in the world.

 She also blogs about travel at Storyteller.Travel and photography at Storyteller Tech.
 Dena is a partner at Storyteller Media, a publishing company she started with her husband, Bryan.